-Jeffrey Epstein’s Lawyers Are Hiring Their Own Lawyers, Fearing Criminal Probe Of Mysterious Epstein Finances
+Jeffrey Epstein’s Lawyers Are Reportedly Hiring Own Attorneys, Fearing Criminal Probe Of His Finances

 Neither Indyke nor Schantz responded to requests for comment from the Times investigative team.

-As has been well documented, Donald Trump maintained a lengthy friendship with Epstein, and court records show that the two shared a bank — Deutsche Bank, which granted numerous loans to Epstein, as The Inquisitr reported, and maintained a financial relationship with Epstein until early this year.
+As has been well documented, President Donald Trump maintained a lengthy friendship with Epstein.
+Court records also show that the two shared a bank — Deutsche Bank, which granted numerous loans to Epstein, as The Inquisitr reported, and maintained a financial relationship with Epstein until early this year.

-But officials at the bank are now “belatedly trying to ascertain how they ended up doing business with a sex criminal,” according to The Times report.
-Not mentioned in the Times report, however, is the fact that Epstein’s 2008 conviction on charges of having sexual relations with an underage girl, as The Miami Herald has extensively documented, could have alerted bank officials to Epstein’s “sex criminal” status 11 years ago.
+But officials at the bank are now “belatedly trying to ascertain how they ended up doing business with a sex criminal,” according to The New York Times‘ report.
+Not mentioned in the report, however, is the fact that Epstein’s 2008 conviction on charges of having sexual relations with an underage girl, as the Miami Herald has extensively documented, could have alerted bank officials to Epstein’s “sex criminal” status 11 years ago.